Detoxification – what is it and is it effective?

 As the cells can’t use this material as nourishment, well it just accumulates in the bloodstream, sticking to arteries (arteriosclerosis) and being sucked into artery walls (athrosclerosis).

-So you need a good nourishing combination specifically designed to replenish the natural “phase 1 and phase 2” chemistry that allows these toxins to pass harmlessly out of the liver and ultimately through the kidneys via the bloodstream.
+So you need a good nourishing combination specifically designed to replenish the nutrients including specific processes that may harm the liver if not “quenched”.
+So, we need an abundance of nutrients that allow for removal of insoluble, environmental and microbial toxins with a “safety net” quenching” ability if stimulated to excess, as well as dietary sulphurated amino acids that are required to operate “phase 1 and phase 2″ chemistry that allows these “conjugated” toxins to pass out of the liver and ultimately, harmlesly through the kidneys via the bloodstream.

 Repairing the flaws in the gut.